Vanilla-OS/apx/README.md

 First, install ``go`` as a dependency
-> you may need to install ``git`` and or ``curl`` depending on the distro then cd into where you cloned apx and perform ``go build`` inside the directory.
+> you may need to install ``git`` and or ``curl`` depending on the distro

+CD into where you cloned apx and perform ``go build`` inside the directory.

 in order for it to show up in your terminal you need to add it to a directory in your PATH:
 > for example: ``/usr/bin/`` or ``~/.local/bin`` for this we will use ``/usr/share/bin``